ShinEnki/shrinkage-microporosity/README.md

 For the physics of the model please read the PDF file 'Creep User Subroutine Model for Shrinkage Microporosity'.

 This model was part of the theoratical groundwork for the project detailed in (L. Aucott, D. Huang, et al., Sci Rep, vol. 7, p.
-40255, 2017; and L. Aucott, D. Huang, et al., Metall Mater Trans, A, 49(5), 1674-1682, 2018).
+40255, 2017).